Maria Baronova: Activism

 For two months during the presidency of Dmitry Medvedev, she worked as business manager, assistant, press secretary, and spokeswoman for Ilya Ponomarev, a member of the Duma, the lower house of the Russian Parliament.
 Ponomarev was a leading figure in the Just Russia party as well as in the opposition movement.
 When police later searched her apartment, Baronova said that she believed the searches were motivated by her association with Ponomarev, while he suggested that the purpose of the searches was to locate evidence against him.

 It was while she was working for Ponomarev that Baronova grew to oppose Medvedev and became an activist.
 “I think most of us who came out [and became opposition activists] were tired,” she said.
 She accused the leading party of operating a corrupt system using kickbacks and bribes that enriched a few at the expense of the country as a whole.
 The incident that triggered her turn to activism occurred during the parliamentary elections of December 2011.
 She witnessed and tried to report an electoral violation but, as she put it, was “thwarted.”
 The next day, she took part in a protest rally, which marked the start of her life as an activist.

 She began passing out leaflets, holding interviews with the press, and staging one-person protests that resulted in several detentions, according to Masha Gessen.
 “Thanks to her charisma, Baronova quickly became a celebrity of the anti-Putin movement,” observed The Daily Beast.
-Beginning in December 2011, she served as the opposition movement’s volunteer spokeswoman.
+Beginning in December 2011, she served as the opposition movement's volunteer spokeswoman.
 For a time she was one of the most well-known protesters in Moscow.
-She was appeared on a calendar of “12 Dissident Women.”
+She appeared on a calendar of “12 Dissident Women.”